Particular/docs.particular.net/nservicebus/messaging/routing.md

 ### Endpoint mapping layer

 Mapping a message type to the destination endpoint is the logical side of the routing.
-It tells NServiceBus to which endpoint a given type of command should be send or, when it comes to events, which endpoint is responsible for publishing it.
-The latter is only required for transports that do not support publishing natively.
+It tells NServiceBus to which endpoint a given type of command should be sent or, when it comes to events, which endpoint is responsible for publishing it.

 #### Static routes